muhamuttaqien/python-machine-learning/README.md

 2. Load a dataset and try to understand its structure using statistical summaries and data visualization
 3. Create 6 machine learning models and then pick the best and build confidence that the accuracy is reliable

-The problem solved by this small project is about classification of iris flowers (e.g. <a href="https://archive.ics.uci.edu/ml/datasets/Iris" target="_blank">the iris dataset</a>)
+The problem solved by this small project is about classification of iris flowers (e.g. <a href="https://archive.ics.uci.edu/ml/datasets/Iris" target="_blank">the iris dataset</a>).
+I'm done looking at two types of plots data:

+1. Univerate plots to better understand each attribute, including box and whisker plots
+2. Multivariate plots to better understand the relationships between attributes, including scatter plot matrik